Frequently asked questions

 For how many years will funding be available for a school chaplain?

-The current programme covers the 2016 – 2018 calendar years.
+The current program covers the 2019 – 2022 calendar years.
+Schools participating in NSCP 2016-2018 can roll over for 2019.
+During Term 2, 2019 all schools will be able to apply for funding for 2020 -2022.
 Successful schools are funded for three years.
 There will be no further application rounds during the term of the current funding agreement with the Commonwealth.

 How were schools selected to participate in the NSCP?

-Schools were assessed by their sector authority against the common conditions and core criteria that apply to all schools, as well as against any sector-specific criteria.
+Schools are assessed by their sector authority against the common conditions and core criteria that apply to all schools, as well as against any sector-specific criteria.